jdelia/genesis-communities-cpt/readme.txt

 == Description ==

-This plugin adds a Community Custom Post Type to a Genesis Child theme, similar to the one in the Winning Agent Pro theme.
+This plugin adds a Community Custom Post Type to a Genesis Child theme, similar to the one in the Winning Agent Pro theme by Carrie Dils.
+You can change the name of the custom post type and the name of the slug, making this a very versatile plugin.
+Easily rename it to Portfolio, Projects, Towns, Cities, Neighborhoods, etc. Includes a widget to display your custom post type.
+Archive page settings includes changing the name of the slug.

+Note: This plugin is not fully translation-ready.
+It still needs to be completed.

 CUSTOM POST TYPE NAME AND SLUG

 You can choose the name you want to use for the slug URL under Communities -> Settings.
 It defaults to ‘communities’.
 You can also change the  singular and plural name of the custom post type.
 For example if Towns make more sense for you, you can change the singular name to ‘Town’, plural name to ‘Towns’ and the slug to ‘towns’.
 This makes this plugin versatile as it can be used outside of real estate.
 Other uses, portfolio, projects, etc.